Sergi Canós

 Canós began his career in the Barcelona Academy and transferred to the Liverpool Academy in 2013.
 A fringe player at both Liverpool and his next club Norwich City, Canós transferred to Brentford in 2017, for whom he had previously played on loan from Liverpool during the 2015–16 season.
-By April 2021, he had made 200 appearances for the club.
+By the time he returned to his native Spain to join Valencia in 2023, he had made more than 240 appearances for Brentford.

 Canós represented Spain between U15 and U19 level and has been described as a "quick attacking player".
-He is also a utility player, being adept as a winger, forward, attacking midfielder or right wing back.
+He is also a utility player, being adept as a winger, attacking midfielder, forward or right wing back.

 Club career

 Early career

-Born in Nules, Castellón, Valencian Community, Canós began his career in the youth systems at Nules, CD Castellón and Espanyol, before rejecting attention from Valencia, Villareal and Atlético Madrid to join Barcelona's academy in 2010.
+Born in Nules, Castellón, Valencian Community, Canós began his career in the youth systems at Nules, CD Castellón and Espanyol, before rejecting attention from Valencia, Villarreal and Atlético Madrid to join Barcelona's academy in 2010.
 Able to play as a winger or forward, he left La Masia in 2013.

 Liverpool

+2013–2015

 Canós moved to England to sign for Premier League club Liverpool at the age of 16 in 2013.
 After receiving international clearance in November 2013, he progressed through the U18 team during the 2013–14 season to make his debut for the club's reserves in August 2014.
 Canós appeared in every match of Liverpool's 2014–15 UEFA Youth League campaign and scored one goal.

+2015–16 season and loan to Brentford

 On 31 August 2015, Canós joined Championship club Brentford on a loan which was later extended until the end of the 2015–16 season.
 He made the first senior appearance of his career as a late substitute for Philipp Hofmann in a 1–1 draw with Leeds United at Elland Road on 12 September.
 He made regular substitute appearances and scored the first senior goal of his career versus Nottingham Forest on 21 November, scoring within three minutes after coming on for John Swift.
 After the appointment of Dean Smith as manager in December, Canós broke into the starting lineup and the day after extending his loan, he scored Brentford's Goal of the Season versus Reading on 28 December.
 He scored four further goals during the second half of the season and finished with seven goals from 39 appearances.

 Canós returned to Anfield in time to be included in Jürgen Klopp's squad for the final match of the 2015–16 Premier League season versus West Bromwich Albion.
-He made what would be his only senior appearance for Liverpool as a late substitute for Sheyi Ojo in the 1–1 draw.
+He made his only senior appearance for Liverpool as a late substitute for Sheyi Ojo in the 1–1 draw.
 Canós departed the club on 12 July 2016.